-The Maximum value is the adjustment applied to the maximum printable tone (the tone just below 100%).
+The Maximum value is the absolute maximum gray level (the tone just below 100%).

-If you experience tone reversal (you will see a warning sign 4), you can decrease this value.
+If you experience tone reversal (you will see a warning sign 🔔), you can decrease this value.

 Fine-tuning the shadows is not recommend when working with Crystal screens based on the Pixel+ technology, as those screens contain surface screening in the 100% tones to prevent tone reversal.